-The fair value of derivatives which relate to the existing option, is estimated using valuation techniques.
+The fair value of the derivative financial instrument which relate to the existing option, is estimated using valuation techniques.
 A Monte Carlo methodology was adopted to value the option.
 The Monte Carlo simulation allows for the option model to consider the dependencies which exist between the company value, the dividends paid, the notional funding value and the remitted value.
 Refer to note 3 for the respective assumptions used in the valuation.

-Non-derivative financial liabilities
+• Non-derivative financial liabilities